 Ready to Learn More About Data-Driven Recognition?

-Gartner shared at their ReimagineHR event earlier this month that fewer than 1 in 4 employees feel acknowledged for their contributions.
-If you’d like to learn more about how data-driven recognition could work for your organization, connect directly with ITA Group's employee engagement expert, Christina Zurek.
+If you’d like to learn more about how data-driven recognition could work for your organization, connect directly with an ITA Group employee engagement expert.